Geeksltd/Zebble.AppLinks/README.md

 The result is a type of “NavigationResult” in Zebble and it can be one of below options:

 0)    Failed
 1)    Web
 2)    App

-If the result is 0 or Failed, this means the metadata on the webpage are wrong or the application or webpage not found.
-Web result means the URL is refer to a webpage and the App result is refer to an application.
+If the result is 0 or Failed, this means the metadata on the webpage is wrong or the application or webpage could not be found.
+Web result means the URL is referred to a webpage and the App result is refer to an application.

 ### Handling Incoming AppLinks

-To handling the incoming links you do not need to use different code in all platforms but you need to make some changes in all platform to configure your application or web link.
+To handle the incoming links you do not need to use different code in all platforms but you need to make some changes in all platform to configure your application or web link.
 You can use below code to receive all incoming requests with parameters:

 ```csharp
 AppLinks.OnAppLinkReceived.Handle(parameters =>